akshay-rajan/S2/ADBMS/QUESTIONS.md

 ## Exercise 7 - MongoDB

 Create a database named college and then create a collection named studlist.
-Insert some values into it [You can use the data in test.json file].
+Insert some values into it (You can use the data in [students.json](./students.json) file).
-Write a MongoDB Query to:
+Write MongoDB queries to:
 1. Display name (both fname and Iname) and mark of all female students in MCA department.
 2. Display the details of student who secured highest mark in the course MCA
 3. Display all male students who secured A+ grade.